scalawithcats/scala-with-cats/src/pages/monads/conclusions.typ

 We don't need to understand `tailRecM` to understand monads, but having it around gives us benefits of which we can be grateful when writing monadic code.

+#narrative-cite(<wadler92:essence>) introduced monads to functional programming.
+It describes monads in terms of `bind` and `unit`, which in Scala we call `flatMap` and `pure` respectively.
+It has several examples of interpreters built using monads, and relates monads to continuation-passing style, which we first met in @sec:interpreters:cps.